-2. Size and Age of the Condo Building
+2. Size and Age Of The Condo Building

 The cost of renovation will be another factor to add to the expenses.
-For example, if the main entrance requires re-building, it will be added on to your monthly fees as it stands to be a shared space for condo owners.
+For example, if the main entrance requires rebuilding, it will be added to your monthly maintenance fees as it’s a shared space for condo owners.

 3. The Condo Building’s Status Certificate

-4. Other Fees to Consider
+4. Other Fees To Consider

-So, Are Condo Fees in Toronto Increasing?
+Are Condo Maintenance Fees in Toronto Increasing?